Free Initial Assessment

 How can shareholder disagreements be resolved?

-If a company has articles of association and a shareholders' agreement, these provide the starting point for resolving a dispute.
+Shareholder disagreements can often be resolved using the company’s articles of association and shareholders’ agreements, as these provide the starting point for resolving a dispute.
 For example, there may be an agreed set of procedures that can be followed to manage the transfer of shares.

-Disputes can be resolved through mediation.
-This is when an independent mediator helps the parties involved to reach an agreement themselves.
+Disputes can also be resolved through mediation, where an independent mediator is brought in to help the parties involved reach an agreement themselves.
 If an agreement is reached, the terms can be incorporated into a legally binding settlement agreement or a waiver of claims.

 Settling disputes through mediation is faster and less costly than court action, which should always be a last resort.
 However, if court action is necessary, we have the experience to act in your best interests.